• Skip to main content

 Turn them into a snowflake wreath!

-If you happen to make a ton of cellophane snowflakes (ahem), make a snowflake stained glass window.
+If you happen to make a ton of cellophane snowflakes (like me, ahem), make a snowflake stained glass window.

 Use them to decorate wrapped packages.